acend/helm-basics-training/content/labs/04.0/_index.en.md

 affinity: {}
 ```

-When instantiating a Release from a Chart, you can overwrite these values.
+When instantiating a Release from a Chart, you can overwrite these values, which allows you to specify you environment specific values.

 ### Templates